Types of Mutual Funds for NRIs/OCIs in India

 Equity Funds

 Equity funds are mutual funds that invest primarily in stocks of companies listed on the Indian stock exchanges.
 These funds are managed by professional fund managers who aim to generate capital appreciation for the investors by investing money pooled from various investors into shares of different companies.
-Equity funds tend to deliver significant returns over a period of time.
-As a result, risk associated with these funds is also relatively higher.
+Equity funds tend to deliver significant returns over some time.
+As a result, the risk associated with these funds is also relatively higher.

 Equity funds can be further classified into various categories based on their investment objective, market capitalization of the companies they invest in, investment style, etc. Some of the equity funds are described below: